Douglas A-4 Skyhawk: Israel

 A special version of the A-4 was developed for the IAF, the A-4H.
 This was an A-4E which featured improved avionics and the improved thrust J52-P-8A engine.
 Armament consisted of twin DEFA 30 mm cannon in place of the Colt Mk.12 20 mm cannons.
-Later modifications included the avionics hump and an extended tailpipe, implemented in Israel by IAI.
+Later modifications included the avionics hump and an extended tailpipe.
 The extended tailpipe gave greater protection against heat-seeking surface-to-air missiles.
-A total of 90 A-4Hs were delivered, and were Heyl Ha'avir's (Israels Air Force) primary attack plane in the War of Attrition.
+A total of 90 A-4Hs were delivered.
 In early 1973, the improved A-4N Skyhawk for Israel entered service, based on the A-4M models used by the U.S. Marine Corps.
 The different model Skyhawks carried out bombing missions in the Yom Kippur War, and a considerable proportion of the tactical sorties.
 They also attacked in Operation Peace for the Galilee, and one of them shot down a Syrian MiG-17.

 The IAF also operated two-seat models, for operations as well as advanced training and retraining.
 The first training models arrived in 1967, with the first batch of Skyhawks.
-During the Yom Kippur war, the Skyhawk order of battle was reinforced with TA-4F and TA-4J models.
-The IAF selected in 2003 RADA Electronic Industries Ltd. to upgrade its A-4 trainer fleet with weapon delivery, navigation and training systems.
+During the Yom Kippur War, the Skyhawk order of battle was reinforced with TA-4F and TA-4J models.
+In January 2003, the IAF selected RADA Electronic Industries Ltd. to upgrade its A-4 trainer fleet with weapon delivery, navigation and training systems.
 Integration of a multifunction and Head-up Display produced an advanced Lead in fighter trainer for the IAF's future fighter pilots.

-According to acig.org, Syria claimed that two Israeli A-4 Skyhawks were downed by Syrian MiG-23s over northern Lebanon on 26 April 1981.
-However, official Israeli Air Force statistics do not list any downing of Israeli warplanes since the Yom Kippur War, and no loss of aircraft was reported on that date.
+According to acig.org, Syria claimed that two Israeli Skyhawks were downed by Syrian MiG-23s over northern Lebanon on 26 April 1981.
+However, official IAF statistics do not list any downing of Israeli warplanes since the Yom Kippur War, and no loss of aircraft was reported on that date.

-During the 1982 Lebanon War an Israeli A-4 piloted by Aharon Achiaz was shot down over Lebanon by a SA-7 on 6 June 1982.
+During the 1982 Lebanon War, an Israeli A-4 piloted by Aharon Achiaz was shot down over Lebanon by a SA-7 on 6 June 1982.
 Israel reported this was one of its only two fixed-wing aircraft shot down over the Beqaa Valley during air battles spanning from 6 June 1982 to 11 June 1982 where 150 aircraft took part, including the battle on 9 June 1982 known as Operation Mole Cricket 19.